Dicyclic group: Binary dihedral group

 There is a natural 2-to-1 homomorphism from the group of unit quaternions to the 3-dimensional rotation group described at quaternions and spatial rotations.
 Since the dicyclic group can be embedded inside the unit quaternions one can ask what the image of it is under this homomorphism.
 The answer is just the dihedral symmetry group Dihn.
 For this reason the dicyclic group is also known as the binary dihedral group.
 Note that the dicyclic group does not contain any subgroup isomorphic to Dihn.

 The analogous pre-image construction, using Pin+(2) instead of Pin−(2), yields another dihedral group, Dih2n, rather than a dicyclic group.

 Generalizations

 Let A be an abelian group, having a specific element y in A with order 2.
 A group G is called a generalized dicyclic group, written as Dic(A, y), if it is generated by A and an additional element x, and in addition we have that [G:A] = 2, x2 = y, and for all a in A, x−1ax = a−1.

 Since for a cyclic group of even order, there is always a unique element of order 2, we can see that dicyclic groups are just a specific type of generalized dicyclic group.

+The dicyclic group is the case $(p,q,r)=(2,2,n)$ of the family of binary triangle groups $\Gamma(p,q,r)$ defined by the presentation:$\langle a,b,c \mid a^p = b^q = c^r = abc \rangle.$Taking the quotient by the additional relation $abc = e$ produces an ordinary triangle group, which in this case is the dihedral quotient $\mathrm{Dic}_n\rightarrow \mathrm{Dih}_n$.